wp-plugins/kindle-best-seller-calculator/readme.txt

 There a couple of ways you can use this calculator for your self publishing benefit.
 <ol>
-<li>Figure out how many sales per day someone else’s book is making.</li>
+<li>Figure out how many sales per day someone else's book is making.</li>
 <li>See if certain keyword or category is profitable by looking at all the Best-Seller Ranks for that particular term.</li>
 <li>Verify is someone is telling the truth when they say they are making money with Kindle.</li>
 <li>Check to see how a friends ebook is doing on KDP.</li>
-<li>Conduct better keyword research and category selection by choosing the right ones based on the Calculator’s output.</li>
+<li>Conduct better keyword research and category selection by choosing the right ones based on the Calculator's output.</li>
 </ol>

 These are just a couple of ideas, but I am sure you are starting to get the point.

-So, add this incredible tool today and start improving yours and your reader’s Kindle research.
+So, add this incredible tool today and start improving yours and your reader's Kindle research.